rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 They are the most lightweight component.
 They are only a function in JavaScript and don't add any boilerplate to the component.
 In addition, they don't hold any local state and you cannot access the properties of the component by using `this`.
 A good rule of thumb is to use functional stateless components whenever you can over ES6 class components.

-If you need to access a lifecycle method, need to hold local state (this.state) or need a [component reference](https://www.robinwieruch.de/react-ref-attribute-dom-node/) (this.ref), it would be the right time to use a React ES6 class component instead of a functional stateless component.
+If you need to access a lifecycle method, need to hold local state (this.state) or need a [component reference](https://www.robinwieruch.de/react-ref-attribute-dom-node/) (this.ref), you would use a React ES6 class component instead of a functional stateless component.
 There you have access to lifecycle methods and the local state of a component.
-It will often happen that a functional stateless component of yours will mature to an ES6 class component, because it needs to handle local state or needs to have access to lifecycle methods.
+It will often happen that a functional stateless component of yours will mature into an ES6 class component, because it needs to handle local state or needs to have access to lifecycle methods.
 But it can also evolve the other way around, from a ES6 class component to a functional stateless component, because you {{% a_blank "lift your state" "https://reactjs.org/docs/lifting-state-up.html" %}}.

-After all you should avoid to use React.createClass.
+After all, you should avoid using React.createClass.
 It was used in JavaScript ES5, but {{% a_blank "Facebook declared it as deprecated" "https://facebook.github.io/react/blog/2015/03/10/react-v0.13.html" %}} in favour of ES6 class components.

-I can recommend to read some very well written blog posts about React component declarations by {{% a_blank "James Nelson" "http://jamesknelson.com/should-i-use-react-createclass-es6-classes-or-stateless-functional-components/" %}} and by {{% a_blank "Todd Motto" "https://toddmotto.com/react-create-class-versus-component/" %}}.
+I can recommend reading some very well written blog posts about React component declarations by {{% a_blank "James Nelson" "http://jamesknelson.com/should-i-use-react-createclass-es6-classes-or-stateless-functional-components/" %}} and by {{% a_blank "Todd Motto" "https://toddmotto.com/react-create-class-versus-component/" %}}.

 {{% sub_chapter_header "Lightweight Functional Stateless Components" "lightweight-functional-stateless-components" %}}